smartcommunitylab/dslab.playgo-mobile/README.md

    - [only first time] run "Sync project with gradle files" (icon on top right with elephant with arrow)
    - open Build>Select build variant
    - in first line ":app" choose "productionRelease" (or "productionDebug" to try apk before release)
-   - build apk, or signed bundle
+   - build apk, or signed bundle - using "Build bundle(s)".
+Signing is handled in gradle script.
    - (optional) install app and make sure that in about page all environments are production.
    - release to store
  - open xcode